What is Thermosetting Polymer?

 Thermosetting Plastic Advantages and Disadvantages

-- Some of the main advantages of thermosetting plastics include – they are more resistant to high temperatures, they have high levels of dimensional stability, are cost-effective, and allow highly flexible design.
+- Some main advantages of thermosetting plastics include – they are more resistant to high temperatures, they have high levels of dimensional stability, are cost-effective, and allow highly flexible design.

-- On the other hand, some of the thermosetting plastics disadvantages include, the products can not be recycled or reused and the products cannot be remoulded or reshaped.
+- On the other hand, some thermosetting plastics disadvantages include, the products can not be recycled or reused and the products cannot be remoulded or reshaped.